 - 1. List lot number as part of SKU

-- 2. SkuVault generates a new barcode for each shipment or lot (with same expiration date [if applicable] and cost)
+- 2. SkuVault generates a new barcode for each shipment or lot (with the same expiration date [if applicable] and cost)

 - 3. Label every item, since manufacturer UPCs can’t differentiate between lots to accomplish FIFO